 • Bed rest

-Reduce the burden on the kidneys.
-Physical activity accelerates metabolic processes, which lead to the acceleration of the formation of nitrogenous compounds that are toxic to the body.
-The patient is advised to be in a supine position, without urgent need not to get out of bed.
+Reduce the load on the kidneys.
+Physical activity accelerates metabolic processes, which lead to an acceleration of the formation of nitrogenous compounds toxic to the body.
+The patient is recommended to remain in a supine position and not to get out of bed unless absolutely necessary.

 • Diet

-Disruption of the kidneys leads to a change in the electrolyte balance of the blood, the loss of nutrients necessary for the body and the accumulation of harmful toxic ones.
+Impaired kidney function leads to changes in the electrolyte balance of the blood, loss of nutrients needed by the body and accumulation of harmful toxic ones.
 An adequate diet can reduce the adverse effects of the above factors.
 Table number 7

 • Reduce salt intake

-• Fortification of the diet with vegetable fats and complex carbohydrates.
+• Enriching the diet with vegetable fats and complex carbohydrates.

-Improved blood flow.
+Improving blood flow.
 With inflammation in the renal glomeruli, conditions are created for the formation of blood clots in their vessels and blockage of their lumen.
-The drugs in this group prevent this process.
+Drugs in this group prevent this process.

-• Heparin in a dosage of 20-40 thousand U / day.
-The duration of the course is 3 to 10 weeks.
+• Heparin in a dosage of 20 - 40 thousand units/day.
+Course duration is 3 to 10 weeks.

 • The dosage and duration of treatment is determined by the attending physician based on laboratory test data and the course of the disease.

-• Appointed in a course of several months
+• Prescribed in a course of several months

 • At the initial stage, a daily dose of 25 mg is prescribed.

-• A few days later (if the drug is well tolerated), the dosage is gradually increased to 100-150 mg per day.
+• After a few days (if the drug is well tolerated), the dosage is gradually increased to 100-150 mg per day.

 • Immunosuppressants

-Means that suppress the activity of the immune system have a beneficial effect on glomerulonephritis.
-By reducing the activity of the immune response, these drugs suppress the destructive processes in the renal glomeruli.
+Drugs that suppress the activity of the immune system have a beneficial effect in glomerulonephritis.
+By reducing the activity of the immune reaction, these drugs suppress destructive processes in the renal glomeruli.
 Steroid drugs:

-• Prednisolone is used in an individual dosage calculated according to the formula 1 mg / kg / day for 6-8 weeks, after the dosage of the drug is reduced to 30 mg / day with a gradual decrease in dosage until complete cancellation.
+• Prednisolone is used in an individual dosage, calculated according to the formula 1 mg/kg/day for 6-8 weeks, after which the dosage of the drug is reduced to 30 mg/day with a gradual reduction in dosage until complete withdrawal.

-• Periodic pulse therapy as prescribed by the attending physician (prescribing short-term high doses of steroid drugs).
+• Periodic pulse therapy as prescribed by the attending physician (short-term prescription of high doses of steroid drugs).

 Cytostatic drugs:

-With the development of renal failure, fluid retention in the body can be observed, as well as a change in the concentration of hormones produced by the kidneys.
+With the development of renal failure, fluid retention in the body may occur, as well as changes in the concentration of hormones produced by the kidneys.
 These changes often lead to a persistent increase in blood pressure, which can only be reduced with medication.

-Obstructed blood flow in the inflamed glomeruli of the kidneys, the accumulation of cellular elements of the blood in the renal tubules requires the activation of fluid flow in the nephron.
-Therefore, diuretics can have a positive effect on glomerulonephritis.
+Obstructed blood flow in the inflamed glomeruli of the kidneys, accumulation of cellular blood elements in the renal tubules requires activation of fluid flow in the nephron.
+Therefore, diuretics can have a positive effect in glomerulonephritis.

 • hypothiazide at a dosage of 50-100 mg